NikhilMukraj/spiking-neural-networks/README.md

 - Should also be adapted for a cargo package

+- Option to subtract 70 mV (or n mV) from Hodgkin Huxley model to set resting potential at n

 - Input from cell grid functions should be refactored to work with Hodgkin Huxley cells via a trait and condensed into one function where weighting is optional

 - Hopfield network